ACT's new recycling facility

 • Access to the facilities will be via the existing road network including Recycling Road and John Cory Road.

-• Parking for employees and visitors to the Materials Recovery Facility will be provided within the site.
+• Parking for employees and visitors to the new recycling facility will be provided within the site.

 Mitigation and management